 Regeneration.
 Belonging.
 Coherence.

 We exist to restore life-giving relationships with land and water, to create inclusive systems of belonging where no one has to justify their presence, and to align people and institutions through shared values.
+Our purpose is to mend the fractures between people, place, and planet, so that communities can thrive alongside healthy ecosystems.
+This means nurturing both ecological renewal and cultural healing, while building the coherence needed for collective action across generations and sectors.

 We see a Fraser Lowland where: